 After they had wandered in the wilderness for forty years, it was time for the Lord to give his people the land that He had promised them.
 The book of Joshua records Israel’s movement into the Promised Land under the leadership of Joshua.
 The Israelites were camped on the east side of the Jordan River across from the city of Jericho.
 Jericho was a fortified city well supplied by strong springs which helped to make it an oasis.
 It was located just five miles west of the Jordan.

 Joshua sent two spies to scout the land.
 This must have been an exciting time for him.
 He was sending spies into a land that he, himself, had spied on forty years before.
 In Jericho, the spies lodged in the home of Rahab.
 She was a prostitute in Jericho.
-The historian Josephus refers to her as an innkeeper.
+The 1st century A.D.
+Jewish historian, Josephus, refers to her as an innkeeper.
 The spies would have wanted somewhere to stay where they would be inconspicuous.

 Rahab had heard what God had done for Israel.
 She had heard about how the Lord dried up the Red Sea and how the Israelites conquered many cities east of the Jordan River.
 She heard about these things and decided to help the spies.